 Clarendon Boarding House

 Looking southwest from the top of Grove Road in Ventnor, the Clarendon was the area’s premier boarding house.
-It had a striking cosmopolitan air, with visitors from all over northern Europe, from America and from Australasia.
+It had a strikingly cosmopolitan clientèle, including visitors from all over Europe, from America and from Australasia.

 Victorian Shopping Paradise